torchbox/rca-wagtail-2019/docs/upgrading.md

 ---

+#### Wagtail v5 Upgrade notes

+Added index.AutocompleteField entries for the relevant fields on the model’s search_fields definition, as the old SearchField("some_field", partial_match=True) format is no longer supported.

+Changes to header CSS classes in ModelAdmin templates

+wagtailsearch.Query has moved to wagtail.contrib.search_promotions

+status classes are now w-status

+---

 ## Overridden core Wagtail templates

 The following templates are overridden in the project and should be checked for changes when upgrading Wagtail: